O U R B I S H O P S

 Canon of Honour

 James Ward has lived the majority of his life in Western North Carolina and currently resides in Bryson City, NC.
 He and his wife, Patty, have two daughters and six grandchildren.
 His is a graduate of Western Carolina University with a B.S. in Industrial Engineering.
 His studies continued at St. Andrew’s Theological College and Seminary towards priesthood.
 He was ordained to the diaconate in November 2007, and ordained as a priest on November 17th, 2013.
 Then on June 22nd, 2018, he was made a Canon of Honour.
 Over the years, he has ministered to God’s people in many capacities.
-For years he served as a Deacon, Sunday School teacher as well as Parish Senior and Junior Warden, and currently he’s the Rector of St. Augustine’s Anglican Church.
+For years he served as a Deacon, Sunday School teacher as well as Parish Senior and Junior Warden, and most recently – prior to his retirement – as the Rector of St. Augustine’s Anglican Church.
 He believes that all of his experiences have prepared him for service to his church.

 N A T I O N A L C O U N C I L M E M B E R S